Apyarn95/LanguageTranslationEngToHin/README.md

    ![GitHub Logo](https://blog.dataiku.com/hubfs/encoder%20decoder%20NLP%20architecture.png)

  ### Attention Mechanisms
     * While decoding certain parts of the sentences it makes more sense to look at only certain areas of the input senteces .
-Like while determining the starting of the sentence    it's most likely to be related to starting of the input sentence in tasks like language transaltion.